grantseiter/CTC-Labor-Response/docs/_sources/content.md

 Then, using [current U.S. average hourly earnings](https://www.bls.gov/news.release/empsit.t19.htm) (for all employees on private nonfarm payrolls, seasonally adjusted -- Feb 2021) and [total U.S. 2021 wages and salaries](https://www.cbo.gov/system/files/2021-02/51135-2021-02-economicprojections.xlsx) (from CBO's 10-Year Economic Projections -- Feb 2021), we convert the earnings-weighted average percent change in hours worked into full-time equivalent jobs lost/gained.

-CBO uses a range of substitution and income elasticities (lower, central, and higher estimates) that vary by earnings level (as shown in Tables 3 and 4 below).
+[CBO (2012)](https://www.cbo.gov/sites/default/files/112th-congress-2011-2012/reports/43674-laborsupplyfiscalpolicy.pdf) uses a range of substitution elasticities (that vary by earnings level) and income elasticities as shown in Tables 3 and 4 below.
 For a detailed discussion of how CBO determined its range of elasticity estimates, see Robert McClelland and Shannon Mok, [*A Review of Recent Research on Labor Supply Elasticities*](https://www.cbo.gov/publication/43675), CBO Working Paper 2012-12 (October 2012).

 **Table 3.
 Substitution Elasticities**
 | **Income Decile**                                            | **Lower Estimate**| **Central Estimate** | **Higher Estimate** |